 \section{Extension to surfaces with $z$-dependent period $\Lambda(z)$}

-In Section \ref{locallyperiodicmain}, we only considered surfaces where the period of the instantaneous unit cell is $z$-independent, i.e.\ $\Lambda(z) = \Lambda$.
+In Section \ref{locallyperiodicmain}, we considered only surfaces where the period of the instantaneous unit cell is $z$-independent, i.e.\ $\Lambda(z) = \Lambda$.
 Here, we extend our framework to handle a $z$-dependent period, which will reduce to solving multiple problems with $z$-independent periods.
 Recall that, in anticipation of this case, we introduced dimensionless coordinates scaled by $\Lambda(z)$.
 In particular, we defined $\zeta \equiv \int^z dz' / \Lambda(z')$, which counts the number of periods in the locally periodic surface up to some point $z$, and $\tilde{\zeta} \equiv \tilde{z} / \Lambda(z)$, which scales all of the instantaneous gratings to have unit period.
 Using these coordinate systems and assuming a $z$-dependent period, all of the analysis carried out in Eqs.~(\ref{epsilon_constraint}--\ref{eigenequation_periodicwaveguide_zlabel}) still holds.
 However, a problem arises when we try to define the instantaneous incident waves [Eqs.~(\ref{incident_wave_constraint}--\ref{define_instantaneous_waves})].
-That is, for general $\Lambda(z)$ we cannot define $\vb{E}_z(\tilde{\zeta})$ that are \textit{planewaves} while satisfying the constraint of Eq.~\eqref{incident_wave_constraint}.
-As a result, the family of incident waves parameterized by $\Delta\tilde{\zeta}$ will no longer be planewaves phase-shifted by $e^{i \beta_0 \Lambda \Delta\tilde{\zeta}}$, and in general will not be planewaves at all.
+That is, for general $\Lambda(z)$ we cannot define $\vb{E}_z(\tilde{\zeta})$ that are \textit{plane waves} while satisfying the constraint of Eq.~\eqref{incident_wave_constraint}.
+As a result, the family of incident waves parameterized by $\Delta\tilde{\zeta}$ will no longer be plane waves phase-shifted by $e^{i \beta_0 \Lambda \Delta\tilde{\zeta}}$, and in general will not be plane waves at all.
 Thus, the approach requires some modification.